nblockchain/XamarinFormsWasmChromeExtension/README.md

 1. Edit index.html to include `<link rel="stylesheet" type="text/css" href="./stylesheet.css" />`.

 ## How to install:
-1. In Chrome go to `chrome://extensions/`
+1. In Brave/Chrome go to `chrome://extensions/`
 1. Enable [Developer mode] (if not enabled)
 1. Click [Load unpacked]
 1. Go inside the publilshed folder above